INTechTeachTheTeensy/INTechTeachTheTeensy/src/main/java/org/knowm/jspice/README.md

+Modified version for this very project:
+- Continuous analysis

 ## Introduction

 JSpice is a SPICE-inspired analog circuit simulator made in Java with an emphasis on simulating memristors and analog circuits containing memristors.